'It's okay to be white' signs at a Tennessee university campus prompt investigation

 Breaking News Emails

-At East Tennessee State University early Friday — the start of a weekend when historically African American fraternities and sororities were to be honored on campus — "racist flyers were placed on multiple buildings and locations" at the school, said a statement by Brian Noland, president of the university in Johnson City, about 285 miles east of Nashville.
+At East Tennessee State University early Friday — the start of a weekend when historically African American fraternities and sororities were to be honored on campus — "racist flyers were placed on multiple buildings and locations," Brian Noland, president of the university in Johnson City, about 285 miles east of Nashville, said in a statement.

-Noland said the flyers were identical to those placed on some other college campuses around the country by white supremacist groups "in an attempt to seed division and discord."
+Noland said the flyers were identical to those posted on some other college campuses around the country by white supremacist groups "in an attempt to seed division and discord."

 The Morning Rundown

-Signs bearing the saying appeared at The University of Vermont and at Champlain College in October 2018 and in Massachusetts at Tufts University a month later.
+Such signs appeared at the University of Vermont and at Champlain College in October 2018 and in Massachusetts at Tufts University a month later.

 "In an act of vandalism, flyers were placed on Borchuck Plaza over the memorial plaques of those five pioneering individuals who desegregated our institution during the 1950s," Noland said.
 "It is clear that the posting and placement of these flyers was an attempt to create division in our community and I am disgusted by this act."